 {\authormark{*}xiangjiang.bao@ramonaoptics.com}

-\begin{abstract*} Quantitative phase imaging (QPI) enables visualization and quantitative extraction of the optical phase information of transparent samples.
-However, conventional QPI techniques typically rely on multi-frame acquisition or complex interferometric optics.
-In this work, we introduce \textit{Quad-Pixel Phase Gradient Imaging} (QP$^{2}$GI), a single-shot quantitative phase imaging method based on a commercial quad-pixel phase detection autofocus (PDAF) sensor, where each microlens on the sensor covers a $2\times2$ pixel group.
-The phase gradients of the sample induce focal spot displacements under each microlens, which lead to intensity imbalances among the four pixels.
-By deriving the phase gradients of the sample from these imbalances, QP$^{2}$GI reconstructs quantitative phase maps of the sample from a single exposure.
+\begin{abstract*} Quantitative phase imaging (QPI) enables the visualization and quantitative extraction of optical phase information from transparent samples.
+However, conventional QPI techniques typically rely on multi-frame acquisition or complex interferometric optical setups.
+In this work, we propose \textit{Quad-Pixel Phase Gradient Imaging} (QP$^{2}$GI), a single-shot quantitative phase imaging method based on commercial quad-pixel phase detection autofocus (PDAF) sensors that are now commonly utilized in modern smartphones.
+PDAF sensors include an array of small microlenses, wherein each microlens covers a $2\times2$ pixel group on the sensor.
+The sample’s phase gradients induce focal spot displacements beneath each microlens, which in turn result in intensity imbalances across the four constituent pixels.
+By deriving the phase gradients of the sample from these imbalances, QP$^{2}$GI reconstructs quantitative phase maps from a single exposure.
 We establish a light-propagation model to describe this process and evaluate its performance in a customized microscopic system.
-Experiments demonstrate that quantitative phase maps of microbeads and biological specimens can be reconstructed from a single acquisition, while low-coherence illumination improves robustness by suppressing coherence-related noise.
+Experiments demonstrate that quantitative phase maps of microbeads and biological specimens can be reconstructed from a single acquisition.
+Furthermore, low-coherence illumination improves robustness by suppressing coherence-related noise.
 These results reveal the potential of quad-pixel PDAF sensors as cost-effective platforms for single-frame QPI.

 \end{abstract*}